in

 Tomato & Mozzarella Panini

 Fresh mozzarella, tomato, and basil are a winning combination, — particularly when served hot on toasted focaccia and containing just under 400 calories.
-For additional antioxidants and fibre, pair it with the Seasonal Fruit Blend cup.
+Pair it with the Seasonal Fruit Blend cup for additional antioxidants and fiber.

 Its nutritional value is summarised as; 360 Calories, 12 g fat, 5 g sat fat, 590 mg sodium, 47 g carbs, 3 g fibre, and 15 g protein.
 [Ref]